nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/texts-objid.md

 {
   "object_id": "DEADBEEF",
-  "message": "No text with the provided identifier (DEADBEEF) was found in the database."
+  "message": "No text with the provided identifier (DEADBEEFDEADBEEFDEADBEEF) was found in the database."
 }
 ```